Azure/azure-remote-rendering-asset-tool/Documentation/index.md

 * render the model remotely
 * modify its materials

+For more information on the input formats supported by ARR, see [Supported source formats](https://docs.microsoft.com/en-gb/azure/remote-rendering/how-tos/conversion/model-conversion#supported-source-formats)

 ## Setting up your accounts

 To use ARRT, you can access the configuration panel by clicking on the gear icon on the toolbar.